 Storm Resource Center

-MARACOOS and our partners are tracking storms and collecting data related to storms and other extreme events impacting the East Coast.
-Using data derived from gliders, drifters, buoys, models, radars, satellites, and weather stations to analyze ocean dynamics we are better able to predict impacts in the Mid-Atlantic as storms and weather systems move through the region.
+MARACOOS and partners are tracking storms and collecting data related to storms and other extreme events impacting the East Coast.
+Using data derived from gliders, drifters, buoys, models, radars, satellites, and weather stations to analyze ocean dynamics, we are better able to predict impacts in the Mid-Atlantic as storms and weather systems move through the region.
+Scroll down to view a collection of tools and resources related to Atlantic storms and weather systems.

 MARACOOS Asset Overview

 MARACOOS and its partners are tracking storms and other extreme events impacting the East Coast.
 OceansMap can be used to visualize and analyze data as these events develop and unfold.
-Using data derived from gliders, drifters, buoys, models, radars, satellites, and weather stations to analyze ocean dynamics you are better able to predict impacts in the Mid-Atlantic as storms and weather systems move through the region.
+Using data derived from gliders, drifters, buoys, models, radars, satellites, and weather stations to analyze ocean dynamics, researchers are better able to predict impacts in the Mid-Atlantic as storms and weather systems move through the region.

 Gliders